 On their own, these two substances already cause severe short-term problems leading to addiction.
 When combined, they can double the adverse effects.
 They have the same depressive impact on the brain and central nervous system, so the result of combining them can be deadly.
 When combining Ativan and alcohol, you will find your breathing and heart rate slowing down to a dangerous level.
 You may also have problems with physical and mental coordination, which can cause accidents.

 The signs of an alcohol-Ativamm overdose stem from how the two drugs depress bodily functions, especially the central nervous system.
 You may be experiencing or observing an alcohol-Ativan overdose if you feel sleepy, your breathing slows, speech is slurred.
 You may find it hard to control your physical movements.
 Your body temperature may drop and your skin may feel clammy.
 The most severe signs include seizure, respiratory arrest, loss of consciousness, coma, and, finally, death.

 Call Muse Treatment Center for Addiction Treatment

 No one should try to treat their addiction alone.
 Still, in the case of alcohol-Ativan addiction, it’s even more important to seek professional help.
-Muse Treatment offers expert help by caring professionals who understand addiction and take a comprehensive approach to long-term recovery.
+Muse Treatment offers expert help by caring professionals who understand addiction and take a comprehensive approach to addiction treatment Los Angeles.
 If you or someone you know needs help fighting addiction to alcohol, Ativan or any other substance, please don’t hesitate to contact us at (800) 426-1818 today.